clouddrove/github-shared-workflows/docs/prolwer.md

+## Prowler Workflow
-## Prowler is an open cloud security platform for our cloud environment.
+Prowler an open cloud security platform for our cloud environment.
 We get a complete report of our cloud infra.

 ### Usage
 This workflow is used to run Prowler scan on your cloud infra for AWS, GCP or Azure.
 At the end of Workflow a report is also saved Artifacts